-In a similar manner as Michelangelo’s removing the excess from the block of marble allowing the figure to emerge, artist Alexandre Farto creates portraits by removing plaster, brick, wood and cement from surfaces.
+In a similar manner as Michelangelo’s removing the excess from the block of marble allowing the figure to emerge, artist Vhils What Remains are portraits created by removing plaster, brick, wood and cement from surfaces.

 Born in Portugal, Alexandre Farto aka Vhils, removes plaster, brick, wood and other wall surfaces in situ and what remains from the excavation, with the addition of a little paint in some instances, are evocative portraits.
 His work can be found on walls, buildings and other surfaces, turning what many term ‘vandalism’ into portraits for all to see.

 Shown in this post are a selection of these types of works by Vhils from cities all over the world, such as Moscow, London, Portugal, Italy, Berlin and New York.